mmottl/res/README.md

     :::ocaml
     type 'a array = 'a Array.t

-If you create standard arrays with the builtin syntax, change lines like:
+If you create standard arrays with the built-in syntax, change lines like:

     :::ocaml
     let ar = [| 1; 2; 3; 4 |] in